madeline-stevens/weather-app-react/README.md

 - [x] Use Create React App to set up initial scaffolding.
 - [x] Search functionality by zipcode and city, returning current weather data(city, country, current temp, humidity, weather conditions).
 - [x] Hardcoded rendering of the first index of five day forecast array (meant to be a placeholder).
-- [x] Write function in App.js that groups the five days together.
-Currently this is commented out, but if uncommented, will console.log the five day chunks.
+- [x] I used lodash .groupBy and moment to write a function in App.js that groups the five days together.
+And I now have the first day placeholder reading from that lodash/moment grouping!
 - [ ] That functionality that groups days together will allow us to manipulate, and render to the dom the five day forecast.
 - [ ] Finish server.js, currently it is not affecting the client side, but I would like this proxy server to be able to get data from the client side, manipulate it, send it back.
 - [ ] Once my server.js is functional, I need to get my .env file out of the client side.